mouseless/json-concepts/specs/08-references/03-nested-references.md

 }
 ```

-When a recursive definition exists, concepts shadow cannot express it without
+When a recursive definition exists, concepts shadow cannot express this case
-using a reference.
-So in case of recursion, it makes use of the `reference`
+without using a reference.
+So in case of recursion, it makes use of the
-keyword;
+`reference` key;

 `CONCEPTS SHADOW`